pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 the steering wheel.

-In 1954, Comrade Mao Zedong proposed at the First National People's Congress that the core force leading our cause is the Communist Party of China.
-In March 1957, he once again pointed out that "China's reform and construction depend on our leadership."1 On May 25 of the same year, when receiving delegates to the Third National Congress of the Chinese New Democratic Youth League, he emphasized even more clearly: "The Communist Party of China is the core of leadership of the entire Chinese people.
+In 1954, Comrade Mao Zedong proposed at the First National People's Congress that the core force leading our cause is the CCP.
+In March 1957, he once again pointed out that "China's reform and construction depend on our leadership."1 On May 25 of the same year, when receiving delegates to the Third National Congress of the Chinese New Democratic Youth League, he emphasized even more clearly: "The CCP is the core of leadership of the entire Chinese people.
 Without such a core, the socialist cause cannot triumph.”
 2 During the exploration of the road of socialist construction, although the Party experienced setbacks of all kinds, including the twists and turns and mistakes of the "Cultural Revolution", it always maintained the